Haag's theorem: Quantum field theorists’ conflicting reactions

-Sklar (2000) further pointed out:There may be a presence within a theory of conceptual problems that appear to be the result of mathematical artifacts.
+Lawrence Sklar (2000) further pointed out:There may be a presence within a theory of conceptual problems that appear to be the result of mathematical artifacts.
 These seem to the theoretician to be not fundamental problems rooted in some deep physical mistake in the theory, but, rather, the consequence of some misfortune in the way in which the theory has been expressed.
 Haag’s theorem is, perhaps, a difficulty of this kind.

-Wallace (2011) has compared the merits of conventional QFT with those of algebraic quantum field theory (AQFT) and observed that... algebraic quantum field theory has unitarily inequivalent representations even on spatially finite regions, but this lack of unitary equivalence only manifests itself with respect to expectation values on arbitrary small spacetime regions, and these are exactly those expectation values which don’t convey real information about the world.
+David Wallace (2011) has compared the merits of conventional QFT with those of algebraic quantum field theory (AQFT) and observed that... algebraic quantum field theory has unitarily inequivalent representations even on spatially finite regions, but this lack of unitary equivalence only manifests itself with respect to expectation values on arbitrary small spacetime regions, and these are exactly those expectation values which don’t convey real information about the world.
 He justifies the latter claim with the insights gained from modern renormalization group theory, namely the fact that... we can absorb all our ignorance of how the cutoff [i.e., the short-range cutoff required to carry out the renormalization procedure] is implemented, into the values of finitely many coefficients which can be measured empirically.

-Concerning the consequences of Haag’s theorem, Wallace’s observation implies that since QFT does not attempt to predict fundamental parameters, such as particle masses or coupling constants, potentially harmful effects arising from unitarily non-equivalent representations remain absorbed inside the empirical values that stem from measurements of these parameters (at a given length scale) and that are readily imported into QFT.
+Concerning the consequences of Haag's theorem, Wallace's observation implies that since QFT does not attempt to predict fundamental parameters, such as particle masses or coupling constants, potentially harmful effects arising from unitarily non-equivalent representations remain absorbed inside the empirical values that stem from measurements of these parameters (at a given length scale) and that are readily imported into QFT.
 Thus they remain invisible to quantum field theorists, in practice.